mranidev/DSA_PHP/ARRAYS.md

 $lastElement = array_pop($numbers); // Removes and returns the last element
 ```

-## Remove an Element at a Specific Index:
+## Remove an Element at a Specific Index

 You can use the unset() function to remove an element at a specific index:
 ```php